Binaryify/OneDark-Pro/docs/README.md

 ![ScreenShot](https://cdn.jsdelivr.net/gh/binaryify/onedark-pro/screenshots/scope.png)

 ### Add/Change code color
 Now you know the rules for the theme, you simply need the code scope and the hex color you would like.
-Now edit the **'syntax.ts'** file, add/change code snippet like this:
+Now edit the **'themeData.ts'** file, add/change code snippet like this:

 ```js
 {